 Is the Lesche Digging Tool Worth it?

-This metal detecting spade is sharp and works well, but it's a lot easier cutting plugs using my .
-It's easier to push a shovel into the ground with your feet than sawing with both hands, using the spade. t-handle Lesche shovel
+This metal detecting spade is sharp and works well, but it's a lot easier to cut plugs with my .
+It's easier to push a shovel into the ground with your feet than it is to saw with both hands using the spade.
+T-handle Lesche shovel

-The t-handle shovel cuts deeper plugs with the target inside the plug most of the time, but when I use the hand held digger, the target is still in the ground beneath more times than not.
+The T-handle shovel cuts deeper plugs,and the target usually ends up inside the plug.
+When I use the handheld digger, the target is usually still in the ground after I remove the plug.

-I still use the handheld digger on occasion, and for the price, it's a reasonably priced digging tool if you're new to the hobby and don't want to spend more money on a larger shovel.
+I still use the handheld digger on occasion.
+It's a reasonably priced digging tool if you're new to the hobby and don't want to spend more money on a larger shovel.